 Consult the UVic Research website for information on intellectual property and how it is handled at UVic.
 You can also review the guide to intellectual property produced by the Canadian Association of Graduate Students for more information on intellectual property considerations.

 Both the University of Victoria Partial Copyright License form and the Non- Exclusive License to Reproduce Theses form from the library and Archives Canada must be completed by all candidates.
+These are included in the online UVicSpace thesis/dissertation submission process.

 To place an items into UVicSpace, you must have the right to distribute it (own the full copyright) or have the permission from the copyright holder (typically a publisher if you don't own it yourself).
 Many publishers allow one or more versions of an author's work to be placed into institutional repositories like UVicSpace.
 These versions, described below, depend on a publisher's policies: